 The assumptions focus on the properties of the sample of differences.
-The differences assumed to follow a Normal distribution, as in assumption i) for the unpaired test.
+These are assumed to come from a Normal distribution, as in assumption i) for the unpaired test.
 There is no restriction on the form of the distribution of the values that make up the difference.
 So, e.g., the distribution of the admission values of PEFR and of the one hour values can be anything you like, just so long as the difference between the two is, at least approximately, Normally distributed.

-As there is only one sample being analysed, there is no assumption corresponding to assumption ii) (about equal population SDs) for the paired test.
+As there is only one sample being analysed, there is not assumption corresponding to assumption ii) (about equal population SDs) for the paired test.